lx8851/gorgias-help/index.rst

-Welcome to Quicktext's documentation!
+Welcome to Gorgias's documentation!
 =============================================

-`Quicktext` is Google Chrome extension that allows Gmail users to write e-mails faster by using :ref:`automatic-suggestions`, :ref:`tab-completion`, :ref:`templates` and other features.
+`Gorgias` is Google Chrome extension that allows Gmail users to write e-mails faster by using :ref:`automatic-suggestions`, :ref:`tab-completion`, :ref:`templates` and other features.